flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Notes are all in this stoa; older notes that were in [[fotl]] are also now here for convenience (they had only been moved out because of a length restriction in [[HedgeDoc]] I've since lifted.)
 - Attending: [[x]]
 - Start recording, we're currently using Jitsi and that works best with a [[Chromium]] based browser.
+- Threads from last time we would like to pick up:
+    -
+    - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
 - #push [[fotl threads]]
     - define:
         - [[wiki]] / root URL